Snoring can leave you with a dry mouth or sore throat — not to mention a cranky sleep partner. But is it a sign of a larger problem? That depends.

 If you snore (or are told you do), it’s important to find out why and treat the underlying cause.
 That may be as simple as treating your allergies or abstaining from alcohol around bedtime, or you may need to lose weight or have surgery for a physical abnormality.
 So know that yes, snoring is normal, but that doesn’t mean it’s harmless.

-For a comprehensive approach to sleep, the sleep medicine program within the USC Caruso Department of Otolaryngology – Head and Neck Surgery at Keck Medicine of USC in Los Angeles can offer relief to those suffering from such issues as snoring and sleep apnea.
+For a comprehensive approach to sleep, the sleep medicine program within the USC Caruso Department of Otolaryngology – Head and Neck Surgery at Keck Medicine of USC in Los Angeles can offer treatment for conditions like snoring and sleep apnea.

 If you are in the Los Angeles area and are looking for exceptional care from some of the top physicians in the world, be sure to schedule an appointment by calling (800) USC-CARE (800–872–2273) or by visiting www.keckmedicine.org/request-an-appointment.